researchpanelasia/rpa-recruitment/README.md

 + what is missing in the test, in other words, what should be covered in the test
 + how your class and tests can be improved

-Then, improve both your class and tests for improvement.
+Then, improve both your class and tests as necessary.

 Again, you must satisfy that all tests are passing.